sedab/PathCNN/Readme.md

 * `nparam` = "--cuda  --augment --dropout=0.1 --nonlinearity='leaky' --init=‘xavier’ --root_dir=/gpfs/scratch/bilals01/brain-kidney-lung/brain-kidney-lungTilesSorted/ --num_class=7 --tile_dict_path=/gpfs/scratch/bilals01/brain-kidney-lung/brain-kidney-lung_FileMappingDict.p"

 The model checkpoints at every epoch and steps (frequency determined by the user using step_freq) will be saved at experiments/checkpoints folder.
-And the **validation set** predictions and labels will be saved under experiments/outputs folder.
+And the **validation set** predictions and labels will be saved under experiments/outputs folder if calc_val_auc argument is used.

 **nparam:**
 * `--cuda`: enables cuda